TJC (TV channel): Website

 There is also an educational section offering consumers additional information on gemstones - Gemopedia.
 Other educational guides include a diamond buying guide and ring size guide.

 Customer service

 TJC has two call centers, one in India and one in UK which operates seven days a week from 9am - 6pm.
 The UK call centre is based in Feltham, south west London and the Indian call centre is based in Jaipur.
 A personal shopping service is also available, and an online chat function is available on their website.
 Consumers watching the channel live can text in and interact with the presenters.

-The company offers a 30-day money back guarantee.